writethedocs/www/docs/organizer-guide/meetups/starting.rst

 * Ask people at your meetups to do a talk.
 * Invite different speakers to each Meetup.
 Repeat speakers are OK if it's been over a year.
 * Invite speakers from different backgrounds and don't limit talks to writing.
+* For example, you might want to invite someone who codes or leads a community in Python, Javascript, or Ruby, and ask them to share a project or approach to documentation specific to their domain.
+Or, invite an architect, editor, designer, user experience professional, or support representative to talk about their approach to documentation projects and problems.

 Try different formats.
 Alternatives:
 * Panels,